Preparing to create a video storyboard? Then here is a step by step guide.

 Storyboarding is putting your ideas and visuals into a video script, in simple terms being able to write a “book of the video”.
 However it is worth it, it can in fact save you time.

-Once we have an approved script, we sit together with your production team and creatively brainstorm the images to go with every single phrase, every sentence, every chapter, and every section in the video script.
+Once we have an approved plan and strategy, we sit together as a production team and creatively brainstorm the images to go with every single phrase, every sentence, every chapter, and every section in the video script and storyboard.

 This is what a storyboard is.
-Its everything about your corporate video on paper.
+It's everything about your corporate or inbound video, documented down on paper.